pomy4/smite-builds-pro/README.md

 Then the `run.sh` script can be used:
 - `./run.sh dev` - runs the web api for development purposes.
 Also creates the SQLite database (`storage/backend.db`), if it doesn't exist yet.
-- `./run.sh tests` - runs the unit tests.
+- `./run.sh test` - runs the unit tests.
 - `./run.sh updater` - runs the webscraping script.
 - `./run.sh log_manager` - parses logs for warnings and errors and sends what it found to a https://ntfy.sh/ topic.
 Also rotates and archives logs, and makes a database backup.
 - There are also some additional small helper scripts in the `backend/webapi/tools` and `backend/updater/tools` folders.